 - Related tip: VooDoo Floss Knee, Ankle, Calf, and Hamstring

 Pinpoint areas of the body that feel very tight and restricted, and take time to stretch, smash, and mobilize those hot spots until the tissues become more flexible and soft.
 A couple of great resources to learn various mobility exercises include Mobility WOD and Better Triathlete.

 Lastly, invest in a few tools to build your mobility arsenal.
 A few staples include a lacrosse ball and foam roller (for smashing and loosening tight tissues), as well as mobility bands for stretching and mobilizing.
 The collection of bands at Rogue Fitness is a great investment.
 There you can also find a number of other great tools, such as the Rumble Roller, VooDoo Floss bands, and other awesome mobility tools.

 Develop a Mindfulness Practice

-There many way to embrace becoming a more mindful triathlete.
+There are many ways to embrace becoming a more mindful triathlete.
 A powerful place to start is to dedicate time every day (ideally first thing in the morning) to sitting down and meditating.
 Studies have shown that even a few minutes of meditation per day can have profound benefits.

 In a nutshell, meditation yields improved brain activity, which can lead to greater mental clarity, creativity, focus, concentration, sleep, mood, and general perspective on life.
-As a result, you will master the way of mindful triathlon training (responding to how you feel, taking time to warm-up, knowing when to back-off on easy days and ramp the intensity on hard days.)
-Developing a mindfulness practice can also lend to greater appreciation and love in the sport.
+As a result, you will master the way of mindful triathlon training (responding to how you feel, taking time to warm up, knowing when to back off on easy days, and ramping the intensity on hard days.)
+Developing a mindfulness practice can also lend to greater appreciation and love of the sport.